AVAILABLE ON BLU-RAY AND DVD

 REVIEWED BY: Dr Lenera, Official HCF Critic

-Kneale wrote his first movie condensing of the serial – which entirely removed one character, the journalist James Fullalove – in 1961, to be filmed in 1963 with Val Guest again directing and Brian Donlevy starring.
+Kneale wrote his first movie condensing of the serial – which entirely removed one character, the journalist James Fullalove – in 1961, to be filmed in 1963 with Val Guest again directing and Brian Donlevy reprising the role of Quatermass.
 However, Hammer’s usual US distributor Columbia weren’t interested, even with the lowering of the budget and a revised script which substituted the weak throwing of a chain into the pit for something more cinematic, had a different final scene, and changed the main locale from a building site to an underground station.
-The film eventually went into production in 1966 as part of the distribution deal with Seven Arts, ABPC and Twentieth Century Fox, but Guest was busy on Casino Royale so veteran director Roy Ward Baker [A Night To Remember, The One That Got Away], who’d switched to TV for some time, was asked, kicking off the second part of his movie career which he mostly spent making horror films.
+The film eventually went into production in 1966 as part of the distribution deal with Seven Arts, ABPC and Twentieth Century Fox, but Guest was busy on Casino Royale so veteran director Roy Ward Baker [A Night To Remember, The One That Got Away], who’d switched to TV for some time, was asked to direct, kicking off the second part of his movie career in which he mostly spent making horror films.
 Early posters featured John Neville as Quatermass, while André Morell, who’d played him in the TV serial, turned down the part.
-Andrew Keir later said that the shoot was “sheer hell” because Baker wanted Kenneth More, though Baker denied that.
+Andrew Keir was then asked and accepted, but he later said that the shoot was “sheer hell” because Baker wanted Kenneth More, though Baker denied that.
 Owing to lack of space the film was shot at Elstree’s MGM studios rather than Elstree’s Associated British Studios.
 Double billed with the average mystery Circus Of Fear, it was a hit in the UK, but the US release, re-titled Five Million Years To Earth, flopped.
-Still, Hammer quickly announced that Kneale was writing a new Quatermass story for them but the script never went further than a few prelimininary discussions.
+Still, Hammer quickly announced that Kneale was writing a new Quatermass story for them but the script never went further than a few preliminary discussions.
 He eventually wrote a four-part serial called Quatermass for ITV in 1979, an edited version of which was also given a limited cinema release, as well as the radio docudrama The Quatermass Memoirs where Keir reprised his role.

 The basic premise is nothing less than fascinating, though contains quite a lot to process.
 Millions of years ago, the Martians fled their dying planet and, unable to survive on Earth, chose to preserve some part of their race by creating a colony by proxy by significantly enhancing the intelligence of the natives.
 Their descendants evolved into modern humans but retained the vestiges of the Martian influence – which they interpreted as the Devil – buried in their subconscious, and people who have psychic abilities and who can see ghosts have more of the influence than others.
 Phew!
 Though still in many ways a horror, there’s very little blood in this one – in fact the usual shock tactics are generally ignored.
 There’s not even any sexualisation of a female character –the sole main woman in the film may be played by Barbara Shelley but she’s just there to do her job and not just look pretty even though, being Shelley, she can’t help but look pretty anyway.
 Grant gives the film a rather lush, colourful look which sometimes shows up the fakery of the sets [though look out for the movie posters, including some Hammers, on the station walls] , while Baker’s ‘matter of fact’ approach may miss the odd chance for thrills but ends up having more quietly effective results.